 Now that your toilet is seated, you have to make sure you bolt it to the floor.

 Place the plastic ring over the bolt, line up the shape.

 Next, add the metal washer and nut from the wax ring kit and tighten by hand.

 Next, use a wrench to tighten it slightly, but don’t over-tighten!
 You could crack the toilet!

+Next, you may need to trim the bolts down so that the cap will fit over it.
 Just use your hacksaw and trim it short enough for the cap to fit over it.
+Make sure you don’t scratch your toilet, though!

 It might seem like that part’s hard to do, but it’s not.
 The bolt is soft enough to saw through, I promise.
 It just takes a few minutes and some back-and-forth motion!
 So don’t give up! 🙂

 Be sure to do this step on each side.

 Your toilet base is now secured! 🙂